JimHotchkiss/sandbox_app/NOTES.md

   * Perhaps, I could make a rating.
 This would produce a single tier nesting.

 But first I need to build ingredients_attributes= method to accept a user's unique ingredient.
+  * Going to seed ingredient, so I can see if ingredient_ids checkbox is working